UK Stocks-Factors to watch on Nov 20

-LONDON, Nov 20 (Reuters) - Britain’s FTSE 100 futures were flat on Friday, with other European equity futures slightly weaker.
-For more on the factors affecting European stocks, please click on.
+LONDON, Nov 20 (Reuters) - Britain’s FTSE 100 index is seen opening up by 2-3 points, or flat in percentage terms, according to financial bookmakers.
+For more on the factors affecting European stocks, please click on .

 * The UK blue chip index closed up 0.8 percent at 6,329.93 points on Thursday.